 COVID-19 samples are processed in-house or sent to Mayo Clinic.

-For hospitalized patients, health care workers and first responders, Monument Health has its own in-house testing that can produce results in less than an hour.
-For those who are not hospitalized, samples are sent to Mayo Clinic for processing.
-The turnaround time for Mayo Clinic results is generally 36 hours, depending on the caseload.
+For hospitalized patients, health care workers, first responders and some high-risk outpatients, Monument Health has its own in-house testing.
+Monument Health also sends samples to Mayo Clinic for processing.
+The turnaround time for Mayo Clinic results is up to 7 days, depending on the caseload.

 When the test is processed, results are sent to the provider who ordered the test.
 The provider will contact the patient to discuss the results.
 In addition, Monument Health patients can also see their test results on MyChart, the electronic health record system.